open-neuromorphic/expelliarmus/README.md

     New recording duration: 12.71 ms

-Now you can also read the events from large files in chunks, thanks to Muggle!
+What if you're a poor `Muggle` and you cannot cast any spells?
+Well, we can try to read the files one chunk at time...

 ```python